-exercise of outstanding plans outstanding options, (excluding options, warrants securities warrants and and rights reflected in Equity compensation plans approved by security holders(1) 2,218,406 3.58 739,373
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted - average exercise price of outstanding options, warrants and rights (\$) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in 1st column) Equity compensation plans approved by security holders(1) 2,218,406 3.58 739,373

 (1) Represents 2,141,141 shares of common stock that may be issued pursuant to option awards and 77,265 restricted stock units granted, and available for future grant, under the 2007 Plan and Amended and Restated 2013 Plan.
-See "Executive"

-Compensation-Equity Compensation Plan Information-2007 Equity Incentive Plan" and "Executive Compensation-Equity Compensation Plan Information-Amended and Restated 2013 Equity Incentive Plan" for a description of these plans.
+See "Executive Compensation-Equity Compensation-Hamilton-Equity Compensation-Equity Incentive Plan" and "Executive Compensation-Equity Compensation Plan Information-Amended and Restated 2013 Equity Incentive Plan" for a description of these plans.